hull/hull-connectors/packages/connectors/hull-typeform/assets/readme.md

-# Typeform intergration
+# Typeform integration

-1. Go to the [My Account Page](https://admin.typeform.com/account#/section/user) and get the API KEY
+## Authorization

+After connector installation click "Workspace" button and then "Continue with Typeform".
+This will trigger an oAuth authorization flow.
+You will be redirected to your Typeform account with information about requested permissions.
+Pay attention to the information which Typeform account will be linked, if needed use "Choose a different account." to switch to the correct one.
+Click "Accept" - you will be redirected back to Hull dashboard.

+## Configuration

+When connector is successfully authorized please go to settings tab and select the form you want to fetch using the dropdown field.

+### User Identification

+There are two ways of identifying user fetched into Hull.
+First is to use one of the fields from the form as email address.
-2. Paste it in the settings pane and save
+To use it go to the connector settings and pick an email field from the dropdown.
-3. Then choose form you want to fetch responses from, save settings
-4. Configure the mapping, choose which fields you want to save
+(Only email type fields are selectable).

-To reconcile user Identities, you can setup your Typeform's to embed [Hidden Fields](https://www.typeform.com/help/hidden-fields/).
+Other option to reconcile user identities is to setup your Typeform's to embed [Hidden Fields](https://www.typeform.com/help/hidden-fields/).
 We recognize the following fields automatically:

 - `anonymous_id` - The User's anonymous ID.
 Use this to reconcile to anonymous web traffic.
 - `external_id` - The User's Id in your own database
 - `hull_id` - The User's Hull Id
-- `email` - The user's email (overridable in settings)
+- `email` - The user's email

 To enable this, don't forget to enable Hidden fields as follows in your Form: